meteoprog/meteoprog-weather-informers/readme.txt

 == Privacy ==
-This plugin does not collect or store any personal data about visitors.
+This plugin itself does not collect or store any personal data.
+However, when the widget is displayed on the frontend, visitors’ browsers load the widget script from the Meteoprog CDN, which receives standard request information (IP address, User-Agent, Referrer).

-The informer API key is stored in WordPress options.
-No personal information is sent to Meteoprog.
+The CDN may also set technical cookies required for content delivery or security.
+These cookies are managed by Meteoprog and are subject to their privacy policy.

+This plugin adds a suggested section to WordPress's default Privacy Policy page, explaining what data is transmitted when widgets are displayed.

 == Links ==
 * [Meteoprog Homepage](https://meteoprog.com) — main weather portal